MEET OUR INSTRUCTORS

 Rachel was born and raised in South Dakota, where music was always a major part of her life.
 She started learning to play piano and singing in church at a young age, where she discovered these were her passions in life.
 She went on to study worship leading at a bible college in North Dakota—transferring to North Central University in Minneapolis to finish her Music Pastor degree where she graduated in 2011.
 After graduating, she was hired as a worship leader for a church in Rochester.
 She started her teaching career in 2012 and enjoys teaching students of all ages, especially children.
 Rachel has a fun-loving teaching style.
 She enjoys classical-style training with an emphasis on music theory and has a love for Disney and church music.

-Flute and Violin Instructor
+Bass and Piano Instructor